Skip to main content

 Getting started

-To manage your assistant’s audio:
+To manage your agent’s audio:

 1. Go to the Audio Management tab.